CrystalNet-Tech/dotnet-for-delphi-samples/README.md

 * <a href="samples/getting-started/">Using ClrObject Interface</a>
 <br>

-> Access .Net Security from Delphi
+> How to use .Net Security in Delphi
 * <a href="samples/getting-started/">Rijndael Security</a>
 * <a href="samples/getting-started/">Rijndael Managed</a>
 * <a href="samples/getting-started/">ECDsaCng</a>